TheoW03/TheoW03/README.md

 I am a Computer Science graduate

 My primary insterests are Programming Languages and Compilers; and NES (Nintendo Entertainment System) development (Emulators, Games...).
-Im also familar with Full stack web development (Flutter and ASP .NET).
+Im also familar with Full stack development (Flutter and ASP .NET).
 The langauges I typically work in are C++, C#, and 6502 assembly.
 I also daily drive Pop!_OS.